Deivitto/auditor-docker/README.md

 ## Scripts
 ### add2
 The toolbox includes scripts to fast install multiple packages, utilities or dependencies that maybe not all auditors but a considerable part may use.

-To launch the install script:
+After the docker is builded, you may be missing some tool not installed by default, if so, execute the `add2` command:

 ```bash
 add2 # this is a shortcut of add2lbox
 ```

+Select the option you want to install and voila, you're all set!

 ### add2-update
 It also includes a script to update the scripts and templates folder with the latest version of this github: